Jennifer Shiman had the dream career for so many creatives.

 And my system…was outdated for my reality.

 Jennifer’s work habits while she was a full-time pro made her leery of going back to being a full-time pro.
-Yet, that’s the work she most wanted to do.
+Yet, animation is the work she most wanted to do.

 What was the missing ingredient?

 Margin.
-Free time and space to dive deep and discover how she wanted to design a sustainable creative life.
+Time and space to dive deep and discover how she wanted to design a sustainable creative life.

 Jennifer needed to allow herself to examine her work process and design something that would support her creativity AND her humanity…long term.